 3.1.
 The Members Disciplinary Committee must inform the member of their right of appeal and that any appeal should be made in writing to the President within seven days setting out the grounds of appeal.

 3.2.
 The President will convene a Members Appeals Committee.
 This Committee will be made up of three Members selected from the appeals panel including a member of the Executive who has not been involved in the Members Disciplinary Committee.
-Where this is not possible, due to conflict of interest or other reason, any vacant place on the Members Appeals Committee will be filled by a member of the appeals panel, nominated by the President.
+(Where this is not possible, due to conflict of interest or other reason, any vacant place on the Members Appeals Committee will be filled by a member of the appeals panel, nominated by the President).

 3.3.
 The member shall be notified in writing at least seven days in advance of the meeting.